xiaxueyi00-eng/cart253/frogfrogfrog-2/ideas.md

 # Starting points

-Finding metro tickets on the ground and trying to sell them
+This is an effortless, amusing, and timing game.
+The player controls the frog to eat the most flies before time runs out.

-**Frog eating flies but it gets harder and harder to catch them**
+The frog eats flies, but it gets harder and harder to catch them.

-Swimming lessons but controlling your body is really hard

-Crossing the street and it’s busy

-Riding a tricycle but the wheel keeps falling off

-Shaving people’s heads in beautiful patterns and showing them at an art gallery

-Making cups out of clay and seeing what cafe customers say about them

-Growing plants that eat you

-Keeping a computer mouse as a pet and looking after it

-Rewiring a light

-Cooking spaghetti with a dog
+When the game starts, it will have a limited timer.

+Eating the black fly can get 1 score.

+Yellow flies are rare.
+When the frog eats the yellow fly, 3 seconds are added to the timer.

+The game goal is to eat 8 flies before the time reaches zero.

+If the time runs out, the player loses and can restart.

+The fly move up and down in a smooth wave-like motion.

+Each fly has two cute white flapping wings.

+For the game background, I added the sky, clouds, green water, and lily pads, creating a funny and calm pond environment.

+At the end of the game, a frog will appear, spinning slowly and playfully ending.

+At the end of the game, it will show the game’s highest score, increasing the player’s desire to win.